 When I worked at Disney, they had a rule to cut or tear everything into bite size pieces.
 I like that because it is easier for your guests to eat.
 Although cutting is faster when preparing a lot of salad greens tearing is really better.
 Tearing avoids bruising the leaves from the knife.
 NOTE: Never add the dressing until ready to serve unless a recipe specifically tells you to do so.

-Eye appeal is very important when serving your salad recipes.
+As you are learning how to make quick salad recipes, the eye appeal is very important.
 A colorless salad can be improved by adding radish roses, celery or carrot curls.
 The salad bowl that you choose also adds to the eye appeal.
 For special occasions I prefer a crystal glass bowl.
 It lets the guests marvel at the beautiful colors of vegetables throughout the salad.
 The way you arrange the mixture and the way you garnish the top should be considered for the beauty of the salad.

 A before the meal appetizer salad can be served such as the caprese salad.
 For a side dish to the meal a small simple toss salad made up of lettuce, a little shredded red cabbage, a few grated carrots and a cherry tomato blends well.
 Remember for appetizers and a meal side, keep the salad small and simple.